HomeFront’s Planned Giving, Legacy Giving, and Estate Planning Program

 Their future—and ours—depends on you.

-Because we can no longer rely on government funding sources, it is critical that we take action to preserve this social contract.
+Because we can no longer rely on government funding sources,it is critical that we take action to preserve this social contract.
 We must plan more diligently than ever for the long-term survival and growth of the integrated network of services that HomeFront has come to be nationally renowned for and depended upon to deliver.
 We hope that we can continue to count on you to help in securing our future.
+You don’t have to be a millionaire to make a difference in our community.

 What are Planned and Legacy Giving?

-Legacy giving involves your estate planning.
+Legacy giving involves your estate planning, such as a bequest in your will, or naming HomeFront as a beneficiary of your retirement plan, IRA, life insurance policy, or bank or brokerage account.
 After you have provided for your loved ones in your estate planning, we would be honored if you were to designate a contribution to HomeFront.
 Your legacy donation can be tailored to your unique circumstances, while helping to ensure HomeFront’s future for many years to come.

 Please consider making a lasting difference for homeless and at-risk families in our community with a planned or legacy contribution to HomeFront.